 It’s Unable to Determine the Uniqueness of a Phone Call

 In order to analyse the effectiveness of a campaign, it’s vital to know how many of your calls were from new leads and how many were returning visitors.
 Google Call Tracking is unable to provide this information, leaving you at a disadvantage when it comes to targeting your PPC efforts.

 What alternatives are available?

 Ruler Analytics Call Tracking provides your business with a complete solution.
 It offers you:

 - Your choice of local, premium rate or toll-free numbers

 - The ability to track calls generated by all of your marketing campaigns including PPC, SEO and social media

 - Missed calls

-- The ability to integrate with your CRM system and Google AdWords, so it won’t cause you problems switching if you’re currently using Google.
+- The ability to integrate with your CRM system and Google Ads, so it won’t cause you problems switching if you’re currently using Google.

 Get in touch